scottdelly/passover/haggadah.md

 # Tzafun — Dessert

-**Guide**: Eaten in memory of the Pesach sacrifice which was served at the end of the meal.
-All efforts should be made to assure that the afikomen is eaten before midnight.
+**Rabbi**: This reminds us of the passover sacrifice made at the temple.
+Like that sacrifice, it is eaten at the end of the meal, when we have already satisfied our hunger because we do not eat this for sustenance.

 # Barekh — Grace After Meals (Birkat Hamazon)